0gulcandogann/all_livestream_notes/README.md

-# Sqli_Lab'ss.excalidraw File — How to Open
+# .excalidraw File — How to Open

 This file is a drawing saved in the format of **Excalidraw**, a **free and open-source** virtual whiteboard application.